UniversalAl/view/README.md

 sudo apt install python3-opencv</code></pre>

 <p>Put view.py and output_window.py into Pythons site-packages directory.
-Make some Vapoursynth script in your favourite Python console, IDLE or else, give it .py extension.
+Make some Vapoursynth script in your favourite Python editor, IDLE or else, give it .py extension.
-Run it by F5, information is printed into a python console or into tkinter console (output_window=True).</p>
+Run it your script, information is printed into a python console (output_window=False, which is default) or into tkinter pop up window (output_window=True).</p>

 <h3>If using within Vapoursynth Editor:</h3>
 Use with <code>output_window=True</code> to actually see print-outs, because simple <code>print('something')</code> does not work while running a script in vsedit.<br>
 If you keep getting ModuleNotFoundError: No module named 'view' put view.py and output_window.py into your Python's site-packages directory.<br>
 You might include line to output your clip, even if not needed for preview: <code>clip.set_output()</code><br>
-If everything fails, you can always use your other Python app or IDLE where you can run your script.<br>
+If everything fails, you can always use your Python editor or IDLE where you can run your script.
+Using Preview() you do not need vapoursynth editor<br>

 <h3>Script examples:</h3>